 BUYING TICKETS FOR DENNIS SEVERS HOUSE

-Silent Night tours are every Monday, Wednesday and Friday between 5pm and 9pm
+Silent Night tours are every Friday between 5pm and 9pm

 Do not wear heavily soled shoes or stilettos as they can damage the flooring.

 HOW TO GET TO DENNIS SEVERS HOUSE